Uniformizing complex ODEs and applications: Theorem C and Halphen vector fields

 \begin{lema} The leaves of a vector field in Guillot lattice having no dicritical singularity at infinity are hyperbolic Riemann surfaces (where by dicritical it is meant that all the $n$ eigenvalues of the singularity are positive real). \end{lema}

-\begin{proof} If there is no dicritical singularity in $\Delta_{\infty}$, there cannot exist a future endpoint for the trajectories of $\calh, \, \calh^{\theta}$, $\theta \in (-\pi/2, \pi/2)$.
+\begin{proof} If there is no dicritical singularity in $\Delta_{\infty}$, there cannot exist a future endpoint for the trajectories of $\calh, \, \calh^{\theta}$, $\theta \in (-\pi/2, \pi/2)$ for a ``generic'' leaf.
 In other words, the trajectories of the foliations $\mathcal{H}^{\theta}$ must be infinite.
 Thus we can apply Theorem~\ref{maintheo} and the argument of Proposition~\ref{hyperbolicleaves} to conclude the statement. \end{proof}

 The converse of Lemma~\ref{Guillotlattice1.1} does not hold.
 A particularly interesting example being provided by Halphen vector fields (defined on $\C^3$).
 The dynamics and geometry of these vector fields are beautifully described in \cite{guillotIHES}, the reader is referred to this paper for background information.
 From our point of view, these vector fields provide an interesting example illustrating some aspects of our discussion.